-The Fairfax County Sheriff’s Office announced it will not be executing new evictions through at least April 26th, 2020.
+The Supreme Court has extended its Declaration of Judicial Emergency through May 17th.
+As a result, Fairfax County Sheriff’s Office announced it will not be executing new evictions through at least May 17th, 2020.
 The Sheriff’s Office has also notified the court it may extend this delay moving forward.

 Additionally, on March 18th, the U.S. Federal Housing Finance Agency (FHFA) directed Freddie Mac and Fannie Mae to suspend foreclosures and evictions for at least 60 days.
 This suspension applies to “homeowners with an Enterprise-backed single-family mortgage”.
 More information on the announcement can be found here.

 Combating Discrimination in Our Commonwealth

 I am deeply saddened to hear reports of prejudice against Virginians in our Commonwealth.
 Let me be clear: discrimination in all forms will not be tolerated in our community nor across our Commonwealth.
 In order to get through the current public health emergency, Virginians and Americans must come together to support our friends and neighbors.

 If you are ever in an immediate emergency, dial 9-1-1.
 If you or someone you know has been the victim of a hate crime, please contact the Fairfax County Police Department or your local law enforcement agency.

 As many individuals, families, workers and businesses are affected during this difficult time, there are a number of ways we can support our neighbors in the community.